-November 2020 - A group of countries working together since the preCOP25 in Costa Rice to secure an ambitious outcome on Article 6 have launched a formal coalition to support the negotiations.
+November 2020 - A group of countries working together since the preCOP25 in Costa Rica to secure an ambitious outcome on Article 6 have launched a formal coalition to support the negotiations.
 The group had agreed in 2019 on a set of principles, known as the “San José Principles for High Ambition and Integrity in International Carbon Markets”, that the group regards as the basis upon which a fair and robust carbon market should be built.
 On October 30, 2020, the group formally launched the San José Principles Coalition at a high level online event hosted by Minister Andrea Meza, of the Ministry of Environment and Energy of Costa Rica.

 The San Jose Principles Coalition advocates for environmental integrity, robust accounting rules, the avoidance of double counting and ambition raising as the basis for Article 6 mechanisms.
 This marks a clear cut from the flexible mechanisms of the Kyoto Protocol.
 Given that the finalization of the Article 6 rules is still pending, the Coalition now wants to build up momentum for the negotiations ahead of next year’s UN climate summit in Glasgow.
 The group of 36 countries joins forces to improve understanding at a technical and political level about creating a robust multilateral framework for international carbon markets.